dalanicolai/gnome-tracker-extension/README.md

 ### Contact

-If you have any requests or comments relating to this extension than email me on dalanicolai@gmail.com
+If you have any requests or comments relating to this extension than email me on dalanicolai@gmail.com, or just open an issue here on github.